 The Strategic Planning Committee represents the interests and affairs of the entire North Central Weed Science Society membership.
 Membership of this committee shall be composed of one elected Director representing the 18 state and provincial members (listed in Bylaw 2, Section 2).
+The Vice-Chairperson of the Graduate Student Committee shall serve ex officio on the Strategic Planning Committee.
 The Chairperson of this committee will be elected from within the Strategic Planning Committee membership for a term of three-years.
 If the Chair's term of service as state director is scheduled to expire prior to the Chairperson term, then their state director's term will automatically extend on the Strategic Planning Committee.
-The Chair and three Regional Directors at Large elected from this committee (Bylaw 6) will serve on the NCWSS Board of Directors.
+The Chair and three Regional Directors at Large elected from this committee (Bylaw 6) will serve on the NCWSS Board of Directors